kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

   resume: true
 ```

 KubeDB operator will notice that `spec.resume` is set to `true`.
-It will delete the DormantDatabase object and create a new Postgres using `spec.origin` from DormantDatabase.
+It will delete the DormantDatabase object and create a new PostgreSQL using `spec.origin` from DormantDatabase.
 This will in turn start a new StatefulSet which will mount the originally created Persistent Volume Claim.
 Thus the original database is resumed.

 Please note that the dormant database can also be resumed by creating same Postgres object with same Spec.